 A macro lens will be your best friend when shooting chocolate, as it will allow you to really zoom in and capture the tiniest details of the chocolate in all their glory.
 Other versatile options are a 35mm lens (using a cropped sensor) or a 50mm prime lens.
 A telephoto lens is another good choice, as its softer focus will give the chocolate a moreish, enticing look.

-Be sure to use the lowest f-stop possible, 35-50mm is ideal to give your creative chocolate photography a dreamy look that really draws the viewer in.
-Chocolate photography should be considered much like portrait photography, with the narrow depth-of-field and out-of-focus background, your shot will highlight the beauty of the chocolate, and mask any blemishes.
+Top tip: Be sure to use the lowest f-stop possible, 35-50mm is ideal to give your creative chocolate photography a dreamy look that really draws the viewer in.
+Chocolate photography should be considered much like portrait photography – with a narrow depth-of-field and out-of-focus background, your shot will highlight the beauty of the chocolate, and mask any blemishes.

 Lighting is Paramount to Creative Chocolate Photography